 David MoranProfessor David Moran directs the Michigan Innocence Clinic.
 In addition, he teaches courses in Criminal Law and Criminal Procedure.
 Professor Moran has argued six times before the United States Supreme Court.
 Among his most notable cases are Halbert v.
 Michigan, in which the Supreme Court struck down a Michigan law that denied appellate counsel to assist indigent criminal defendants who wished to challenge their sentences after pleading guilty.
-Professor Moran earned his B.S. in physics at the University of Michigan, a B.A., M.A., and a C.A.S. in mathematics at Cambridge University, an M.S. in theoretical physics at Cornell University, and a J.D., magna cum laude, at the Michigan Law School.
+Professor Moran earned his BS in physics at the University of Michigan, a BA, MA, and CAS in mathematics at Cambridge University, an MS in theoretical physics at Cornell University, and a JD, magna cum laude, at the Michigan Law School.
 He clerked for the Hon.
 Ralph B. Guy Jr. of the U.S. Court of Appeals for the Sixth Circuit, then served for eight years as an assistant defender at the State Appellate Defender Office (SADO) in Detroit.
 Prior to joining Michigan Law in 2008, he was an associate professor and the associate dean for academic affairs at Wayne State University Law School.
 Professor Moran was named "Upperclass Professor of the Year" each of the eight years he taught at Wayne State University Law School.
 In 2008, he was named Civil Libertarian of the Year by the American Civil Liberties Union of Michigan.
 In 2010, he was named the Michigan Lawyer of the Year by Michigan Lawyer's Weekly and received the Justice For All Award (with Professor Bridget McCormack), the highest award bestowed by the Criminal Defense Attorneys of Michigan.

-Imran Syed is a staff attorney and teaching fellow in the Michigan Innocence Clinic.
+Imran J. SyedImran Syed, '11, is a clinical assistant professor of law and the assistant director of the Michigan Innocence Clinic.
+He teaches a seminar on forsenic science.
 He graduated from the University of Michigan with a degree in political science before going on to Michigan Law.
-While in law school, Syed worked for two years in the Innocence Clinic as a student attorney, and became the Clinic's first full-time staff attorney upon graduation in May 2011.
-In addition to supervising students in the Clinic, Syed has investigated and litigated a wide variety of cases for the Innocence Clinic, including the Clinic's first-ever arson case.
+While in law school, Syed worked for two years in the Innocence Clinic as a student attorney, and became the clinic's first full-time staff attorney upon graduation in May 2011.
+In addition to supervising clinic students, Syed has investigated and litigated a wide variety of cases for the Innocence Clinic, including the clinic's first-ever arson case.
 That case was also the inspiration for Syed's law review article on wrongful convictions based on scientific evidence that is later repudiated.
 Co-written with Caitlin Plummer, the article was published in fall 2012 by the Stanford Journal of Civil Rights and Civil Liberties.
 Syed has also spoken and written about a variety of topics relating to wrongful convictions, such as compensation for exonorees, the fallacies of eyewitness testimony and the need for reform in Michigan's system of public defense.

-University of Michigan Law School
+The University of Michigan Law School.

-Ann Arbor, MI 48109-3091
+Ann Arbor, Michigan